PT Prachuap F.C.

-Prachuap Football Club (Thai: สโมสรฟุตบอลประจวบ), also referred to as PT Prachuap Football Club (Thai: สโมสรฟุตบอลพีทีประจวบ) for sponsorship reasons, is a Thai professional football club based in Prachuap Khiri Khan Province, Thailand.
-The club was officially founded in 2009 and took around 2 years to set up.
-They currently play in the Thai League 1.
+Prachuap Football Club (Thai: สโมสรฟุตบอลประจวบ), also referred to as PT Prachuap (Thai: สโมสรฟุตบอลพีทีประจวบ) for sponsorship reasons, is a Thai professional football club based in Prachuap Khiri Khan province, Thailand which currently play in the Thai League 1.

 History

-In their first season, 2009–2010, two years after the club formed, they entered and played in Regional League Division 2 Central & Eastern region.
+The club was founded as Prachuap Football Club back in 2009 where they entered and played in Regional League Division 2 Central & Eastern region.
 With a limitation of budget and environment, they finished in tenth position out of 12 teams.

-For the next season, the 2010–2011 campaign, they moved to the Southern division.
+In 2010, Prachuap moved to the Southern division.
 When asked about the reason for the move, they cited insufficient budget and concerns about safety.

-In the 2011–2012 season, the club targeted a return to join the league again after pulling out in the 2010–2011 season.
-The new chairman, Mr. Songkiat Lim-aroonrak, appointed and aimed to change the club philosophy for the next generation of success.
+In the 2011 season, Prachuap targeted a return to join the league again after pulling out in the 2010 season.
+The new chairman, Songkiat Lim-aroonrak, was appointed and aimed to change the club philosophy for the next generation of success.
 He considered re-designing the club with a new logo, stadium and appearance.

-In season 2014–2015, the club won AIS League Division 2 – Southern Region and advanced through Champions League Round.
-They defeated Thai Honda in the final match and were crowned the title.
+In 2014, Prachuap won the AIS League Division 2 – Southern Region and advanced through Champions League Round.
+They then defeated Thai Honda in the final match and were crowned the title thus earning promotion to the second tier.

-In season 2015–2016, the club began to play in Thai Division 1 League since the founding of the club in 2011.
+In 2015, Prachuap began to play in Thai Division 1 League since the founding of the club in 2009.
 They finished mid-table, with good performance for their first season.

+Rise to the top flight: 2017–present

-In season 2016–2017, the club changed the team name to "PT Prachuap" to reciprocate for the main sponsor, PTG Energy, which sponsored the club by strengthening the squad with 20 new players and a more experienced coaching staff.
+In 2017, the club changed the team name to "PT Prachuap" to reciprocate for the main sponsor, PTG Energy, which sponsored the club by strengthening the squad with 20 new players and a more experienced coaching staff where Thawatchai Damrong-Ongtrakul was hired as the club head coach.
+PT Prachuap then finished third in the 2017 Thai League 2 where they earned a promotion to the top flight league.